ericremoreynolds/excelpython/docs/tutorials/Addin04.md

 To understand the above code, let's go through it line by line.

-* `@xlsub` marks the Python as a function which should be wrapped as a VBA subprocedure rather than a function
+* `@xlsub` indicates that `my_macro` should be wrapped as a VBA subroutine rather than as a VBA function
 * `@xlarg("app", vba="Application")` indicates that the `app` argument should be hard-coded to the VBA expression specified - in this case the `Application` object.
 Using the `vba=` keyword results in the argument being removed from the argument list in Excel.
-As such our macro does not have any arguments in Excel - indeed buttons can only be associated with macros with zero parameters.
+As such our macro does not have any arguments in Excel - indeed, buttons can only be associated with macros with zero parameters.
-* `app.StatusBar = str(datetime.now())` - once inside the function, the `app` variable has been set to the Excel `Application` object, and in this line we set the status bar message to the current date and time.
+* `app.StatusBar = str(datetime.now())`.
+Once inside the function, the `app` variable has been set to the Excel `Application` object, and in this line we set the status bar message to the current date and time.

 To continue move onto the [next tutorial](./Addin05.md).